 For fractions, it should be pointed out that they are actually used differently and separately from ordinal numbers.

-Here are a list of fraction numbers:
+Here is a list of fraction numbers:

 - Mitad / Medio = ½